51Degrees/specifications/pipeline-specification/features/evidence.md

 ## Adding Evidence values

 Evidence is immutable.
-However, it may be desireable for some Flow Elements to add new values to Evidence for later elements to use.
+However, it might be desireable for some Flow Elements to add new values to Evidence for later elements to use.

-In order to allow for this scenario, we suggest creating a helper function that will pull a value from an existing Element Data if available, or fallback to pulling it from Evidence if needed.
+In order to allow for something similar this usage scenario, we suggest creating a helper function that will pull a value from an existing Element Data if available, or fallback to pulling it from Evidence if needed.